New Jersey Citizenship Lawyers

 What You Need to Know About the Citizenship Civics Test

 In order to be naturalized, you’ll need to pass a civics test.
 Topics included in the civics test include basic concepts on the workings of the U.S. government and U.S. history.
 The topics include basic principles of American democracy, including topics involving the U.S. Constitution and the Bill of Rights.
 Applicants should be able to identify the branches of the government and their purposes, identify the economic system under which the U.S. operates, and understand how many members are in the House and Senate and term length.
 Individuals should be able to name the president and their representatives.
 The test also covers state’s rights and the role of the federal government.
 Applicants should be able to identify their state capital and governor.
 The test also covers basic rights granted to American citizens.

 Another aspect of the test covers American history from the colonial period.
-Test-takers should be able to name three of the colonies, and identify the date on which the Declaration of Independence was signed, and the date on which the Constitution was written.
+Test-takers should be able to name three of the colonies and identify the date on which the Declaration of Independence was signed, and the date on which the Constitution was written.
 The test also covers the Emancipation Proclamation, the Civil War, and history involving WWI and WWII.
 The test also covers basic questions about American geography and territories.

 It is useful to prepare for this test.
 There are many resources available online and in the community to help you prepare.
 U.S. Citizenship and Immigration Services offers resources.
 Individuals with certain disabilities may qualify for exceptions and accommodations for the test.
-If you believe you may qualify for an exception, consider speaking to your citizenship lawyer at the Law Office of Eric M. Mark in New Jersey.
+If you believe you may qualify for an exception, consider speaking to your New Jersey immigration lawyer at the Law Office of Eric M. Mark in New Jersey.

 Protect Your Rights: Apply for Citizenship